Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 The Traktor Kontrol Z2 has exceptional build quality with a robust aluminum chassis but only weighs a hair above 11 pounds.
 Built-in FX controls let you make full use of the Traktor Scratch Pro 2 software suite, giving you access to remix decks and controllers, advanced features that transform your beat, and a “flux mode” that tracks time so you can activate drops and switches when it counts most.

-Best for Club Performers: Allen & Heath XONE:92
+Best Professional DJ Mixer: Allen & Heath XONE:92

 - 3-band EQ with “total kill” functionality